 Please present verification of withdraw from Hampton City Schools within 30days from withdrawal date to the main office located at 100 Old Hampton Lane (Healthy Families Partnership Building).

 S.T.R.E.A.M.
 (Science/Technology, Recreation/Redirection (mentoring), Engineering, Engaging Academics, Art, and Math) is an innovative and holistic approach to helping students produce growth in STEM content, academics, physical fitness, and social behavior.
 Students’ are selected to participate by teachers and school administrators.
 S.T.R.E.A.M. is a STEM based summer camp and an extended learning time after-school club, that focuses on holistic student development through project-based learning.

 During the program, students receive hands on academic support, recreational opportunities such as Kids Zumba and the rock climbing wall, 1 on 1 mentoring sessions, and hands on STEM lessons and a variety of field trips.
-The Out of School Time Department of Hampton City Schools has partnered with NASA, Virginia Air and Space Museum, Hampton Foster grandparent program, Alternatives Inc., Youth education and Family Services, Virginia Cooperative Extension (4H), PTA Council, Title 1 Family Engagement Specialist, Norfolk Tides and Langley federal Credit Union to provide unique learning experiences.
+The Out of School Time Department of Hampton City Schools has partnered with NASA, Virginia Air and Space Museum, Hampton Foster Grandparent program, Alternatives Inc., Youth Education and Family Services, Virginia Cooperative Extension (4H), PTA Council, Title 1 Family Engagement Specialist, Norfolk Tides and Langley federal Credit Union to provide unique learning experiences.